ELSA Copenhagen’s Summer Law School 2016

 Intellectual Property Rights in an European Perspective

-This summer ELSA Copenhagen’s annual ELSA Law School will take place and the subject will be ‘Intellectual Property Rights in a European Perspective’.
+ELSA Copenhagen’s summer Law School 2016 focused in the subject of ‘Intellectual Property Rights in a European Perspective’.
 The law school will take place from the 24th to the 31st of July 2016 and will be held in English.
 The target group of the law school is every European law student who wishes to use their law education across borders as well as to show their interest in a specific subject that reaches beyond their curriculum.
-It is also an opportunity to meet with other law students from Denmark and the rest of Europe.
-To participate there are no requirements of prior knowledge of Intellectual Property Rights needed.

 The legislation of intellectual property and the enforcement for infringement is different in each country, even within the European Union Member States.
 There has been made international attempts to align the legislation and it has partly been achieved through international treaties and conventions such as the World Trade Organization Agreement on Trade Related Aspects of Intellectual Property Rights, The European Patent Convention, but also the European Union has made legislation that harmonises the intellectual property rights through regulations and directives.
 All the common legislation has ensured certain common rules that make protection possible in more countries and the requirements for protection uniform, but enforcement is still regulated by national law.